Picovoice/porcupine/README.md

 **[Q] How does Picovoice wake word detection software work when UK and US wake word pronunciations sometimes differ?**

-**[A]** For words that have different pronunciations in UK and US English, such as “tomato”, we recommend listening for both pronunciations simultaneously with two separate wake word model files, each targeting a distinct pronunciation.
+**[A]** For words that have different pronunciations in UK and US English, like “tomato”, we recommend listening for both pronunciations simultaneously with two separate wake word model files, each targeting a distinct pronunciation.

 **[Q] How many wake words can Porcupine detect simultaneously?**